 Because it’s a new change and everyone is adjusting, expect sleep regressions when you go back to work.
 And expect them to take longer to resolve.

 Sleep regressions, in general, can last anywhere from a few days up to 6 weeks, with the average being about 2 weeks long.
-After surveying 800 parents and doing extensive research, I’ve found that back-to-work sleep regressions typically lasts about a month.
+After surveying 800 parents and doing extensive research, I’ve found that back-to-work sleep regressions typically last about a month.

 Part of that is because it takes your baby that long to adjust to daycare – so for tips on that, be sure to read my article on sleep regressions and daycare.

-But now that we know to expect them, let’s address a few of the top tips to help relieve the stress and hopefully shorten the sleep regression.
+But now that we know what to expect them, let’s address a few of the top tips to help relieve the stress and hopefully shorten the sleep regression.

 Tips To Minimize Sleep Regressions And Back-to-Work Stress

 Because going back to work is such a change for everyone, it’s going to cause stress.
 That’s totally normal.
 So let’s talk about the top 10 tips to help ease that stress – because that will help minimize sleep regressions, too.

 |Select a caregiver or daycare you trust.